DexlizeProject/dexlize-network-contract/README.md

 ### Resting order bought Example
-you can add order bought by transfering the token of EOS, meanwhile the token need to be bought that would be set in the memo
+you can add order bought by transfering the token of EOS, meanwhile the token need to be bought that would be set in the memo.

 ```js
 contract: eosio.token